clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 Greetings folks!

 Clojurists Together is pleased to announce that we are opening our Q3 2026 funding round for Clojure Open Source Projects.
-Applications will be accepted through the 17th of August 2026 (midnight Pacific Time).
+Applications will be accepted through the 24th of August 2026 (midnight Pacific Time).
 We are looking forward to reviewing your proposals!
 [More information and the application can be found here.](https://clojuriststogether.org/open-source/)

 We will be awarding up to $29,000 USD for a total of 4-5 projects.
 The $2k funding tier is for experimental projects or smaller proposals, whereas the $9k tier is for those that are more established.
 Projects generally run 3 months, however, the $9K projects can run between 3 and 12 months as needed.
-We expect projects to start around the beginning of September 2026.
+We expect projects to start around mid-September 2026.

 A BIG THANKS to all our members for your continued support.
 We also want to encourage you to reach out to your [colleagues](https://www.clojuriststogether.org/developers/) and [companies](https://www.clojuriststogether.org/companies/) to join Clojurists Together so that we can fund EVEN MORE great projects throughout the year.